zlik/magento-resque/README.md

 # magento-resque

 The main idea for the fast Magento database upgrade was to run SQL queries in parallel.
-This approach first introduced in [Magento Upgrade Replay](https://github.com/magento-ecg/magento-upgrade-replay) project.
+This approach was first introduced in [Magento Upgrade Replay](https://github.com/magento-ecg/magento-upgrade-replay) project.

 Magento Resque is an utility intended to be used as an extendible standalone solution for SQL queries paralell execution during Magento upgrade.